The condition of vertigo is common in the senior population and in people who have experienced certain brain injuries.

 - CT Scan: Computed Tomography has the ability to produce a more 3-D image of a patient’s internal structure.

 - X-Ray Imaging: this imaging technique is used to gain an image of bone structure.
-In the case of cervical vertigo, doctors may be looking for structural abnormalities which could lead to a pinched nerve or blood vessel.
+In the case of cervical vertigo, doctors may be looking for structural abnormalities that could lead to a pinched nerve or blood vessel.

 Once doctors have a more clear image of what is occurring, they can move forward with a more clear idea of how to treat the condition.